MUSIC DISCOVERY – that's the theme this year. It's personal.

 Stefan Gejsing - Roskilde Festival, DK

-12.45 — GRÄSROTSFESTIVALERNAS STRATEGIER @ GRUNDEN GRAND BAZAR
+12.45 — GRÄSROTSFESTIVALERNAS STRATEGIER @ GRUNDEN GRAND BAZAAR

 De unga gräsrotsarrangörerna är ofta de första att upptäcka våra nya stjärnor.
 Hur går de tillväga i sin bokning?
 Var hittar de artister?
 Vad letar de efter, samt vad är deras spaningar för framtidens livemusik?